rossumai/university/docs/learn/export-pipeline/custom-format-templating.md

 # Custom format templating

+**Custom format templating** extension allows users to create custom files in almost any shape or form.
+It works by defining a custom template and later calling it on export with the annotation data.

 ## Installation

-"Custom format templating" extension is provided and maintained by Rossum.ai in the form of webhook.
+**Custom format templating** extension is provided and maintained by Rossum.ai in the form of webhook.
 To start using it, follow these steps:

 1. Login to your Rossum account.
 1. Navigate to **Extensions → My extensions**.